-As the digital world expands, marketing and its technology changes rapidly.
-What is considered the most agile practice today will be old news in the near future.
+As the digital world expands, marketing and its technology change rapidly.
+Today’s most agile practice will be old news soon.

-As marketing evolves, it’s nearly impossible to predict exactly where it will head in the future.
+As marketing evolves, it’s nearly impossible to predict precisely where it will head in the future.
 Which is why teams need to be ready for whatever this uncertain future has in store.

 Consider New Tech on a Schedule

 Using outdated, unpopular platforms does your business a disservice.
-Often, it makes your service less valuable because you are working with something that is obsolete.
+Often, it makes your service less valuable because you are working with something obsolete.

 Especially in marketing, your prospects will trust you more if they know you are using a platform or product that makes your offering more valuable.

 Evaluate each vendor and see if it’s worth your money.
-In this same time, you should also brainstorm what challenges your team faces daily.
+At the same time, you should also brainstorm what challenges your team faces daily.
 From there, you find technology that alleviates those issues.